-There are usually two intakes per year, one in late spring and one in the autumn.
+There are usually two intakes per year, one in summer and one at the start of each year.
 The expected start date for each intake will be advertised when applications open.

-Applications are expected to open again in Winter 2017.
-Please click on the button below to register your interest in becoming a trainee Probation Officer.
+Applications are now open until 10am 5th February 2018.
+Please click on the button below to apply to be a trainee Probation Officer.